Updated: June 22, 2023

-We love dealing with payroll taxes, and that’s why we’re here to help you.
-We designed a handy calculator to figure out your Delaware payroll and federal payroll taxes for you.
-All you need to do is enter wage and W-4 allowances for each employee below, and it will calculate gross pay, take out deductions, and come up with the net pay you’ll need for writing your employees’ paychecks.
+At the top of this page is a handy calculator you can use to figure out your Delaware payroll and federal payroll taxes.
+All you need to do is enter wage and W-4 allowances for each employee, and it will calculate gross pay, take out deductions, and come up with the net pay you’ll need for writing your employees’ paychecks.
+In addition, below is more information to help Delaware understand their obligations related to payroll taxes.

 First of all, let’s give Uncle Sam his due.
 Below is a quick overview of what you need to know when it comes to federal payroll tax withholdings.
 If you would like to get into each tax withholding in detail, check out our comprehensive step-by-step guide.